Rangemore Playing Fields

 The other major users of the playing fields are:

 - 2 Cricket Teams

-The school, the bowls club and all the teams currently using the playing fields contribute to the upkeep of the fields which enables the charity to maintain the free access status for the local community.
+The school, and all the teams currently using the playing fields contribute to the upkeep of the fields which enables the charity to maintain the facilities.

 Tatenhill Bowls Club

 The Tatenhill Bowls Club has existed at its current location since the mid 1980s It existed before that but played on private facilities within the village.
 It currently occupies land next to the Village Hall which it leases from the Village Hall.

 The current lease was originally for 25 years and has been extended by 10 years.
 It runs out in 2017.
 There will be a major negotiation at that time as the lease will need to be approved by the charity commissioners.
 As part of the contract, the bowls club mows the grass and trims the hedges around the village hall.

 Two of the founder members were Don Higgot & Edmund Stonier.
 The original site was a sloping bank and they organised a bulldozer to flatten the site and create a crown green.
 Since that time all work to maintain the site has been done members on a volunteer basis.